Adversarial Risk via Optimal Transport and Optimal Couplings: Adversarial risk for continuous loss functions

-It is natural to ask if the results for $0-1$ loss may be generalized for continuous losses.
-In this section, we present adversarial risk bounds in regression-like settings with continuous losses, and investigate Questions~\ref{q_1} and \ref{q_2} in light of these bounds.
-Throughout this section, we shall assume that parameters and data are real-valued vectors; i.e., $\cW \subseteq \real^{\dim(\cW)}$ and $\cZ \subseteq \real^{\dim(\cZ)}$.
-Note that the adversary's perturbation ball around $x$ is according to a metric $d(\cdot, \cdot)$, which need not be the same as the $L_2$ metric.
+It is natural to ask if the results for $0$-$1$ loss may be extended to continuous losses.
+In this section, we present adversarial risk bounds in regression-like settings with continuous losses and investigate Questions~\ref{q_1} and \ref{q_2} in light of these bounds.